-As you can see, I’ve tried a lot of pets out.
+As you can see, I’ve tried a lot of pets out – legitimately tried them out and put time into them.
 Now, while I recommend every Hunter try out pets and make up their own mind, you can lose a lot of time doing this.

-When I was playing on the private server, that’s where I did most of the pet testing, and I lost so much time doing it.
+When I was playing on the private server, that’s where I did a lot of the pet testing, I lost so much time doing it.
 See, I would constantly change my mind and want to try out something different.
 However, the pet I’d want would be a lower level pet.